r-for-educators/flair/README.md

 ### Syntax highlighting

-`flair` also includes a few shortcuts for highlighting specific aspsects of R source code.
+`flair` also includes a few shortcuts for highlighting specific aspects of R source code.
 Currently, these functions are:

   - `flair_funs()` for *functions*